sonugiri1043/Tech-Deep-Dive/README.md

 ## Core Features of Kubernetes
 The following sections describe the key capabilities of Kubernetes

-1) Scheduling
+### 1) Scheduling
-In Kubernetes, a container submitted by a user is deployed onto a node in a cluster managed by Kubernetes.
-The scheduler in Kubernetes is the component that implements this capability.
-It monitors the size and specifications of the container that is being scheduled.
-For example, the scheduler estimates the required CPU and memory capacities and then places the container onto a node that is relatively idle in the cluster.
-In this example, the scheduler may place the red container onto the second idle node to complete the scheduling task.
+- The scheduler in Kubernetes control plane is the component that implements this capability.
+- A container submitted by a user is deployed onto a node in a cluster managed by Kubernetes.
+- It monitors the size and specifications of the container that is being scheduled.
+- A pod can be pinned to a particular node.

 <img src="images/k8s-scheduling.png">